 - Full access to over 3,000 free design assets via Creative Cloud Public Libraries.
 From colors to graphics and character styles to brushes, you can download, incorporate and use anything in this vast design toolkit in all of your work, across your favorite Adobe apps, or entirely separately.

-- The free version of the new Creative Cloud Express (formerly Adobe Spark), an integrated web and mobile solution that allows you to easily produce and share impactful visual content.
+- The free version of the new Adobe Express (formerly Adobe Spark), an integrated web and mobile solution that allows you to easily produce and share impactful visual content.
 You can create social media posts, creative graphics, web pages, and animated videos in no time.

 - Valuable access to a brand new curated collection of over 1,000,000 completely free Adobe Stock photos, vectors, illustrations, templates, 3D models, and videos from talented creators – plus the opportunity to receive 10 additional paid assets of your choice at no cost.

 - Integration of Behance’s community and portfolio capabilities, allowing you to seamlessly create content, seek feedback, showcase and distribute your work.
 Behance now has over 30 million members receiving 70+ million project views per month, and is a terrific way to get exposure from like-minded creatives.
-There’s even a job list for creatives and freelancers, with over 1,000 employment opportunities.
+There’s even a job list for creatives and freelancers, with hundreds of employment opportunities.

 - Plus… access to the free trials of all the new Creative Cloud 2023 tools and services.
 Even if you previously ran an Adobe trial in prior years, you still receive a fresh new 7-day tryout period with the latest CC release.
 And every time Adobe does a major upgrade to the software going forward (expected to be annually), you’ll get another new free trial.

 How to receive all this?
-Well, if you already have an Adobe ID, then all it takes is confirming the free signup.
-And if you don’t have an Adobe ID yet, then it’s just six fields to fill out, and you’ll be on your way:
+Well, if you already have an Adobe ID, then all it takes is confirming the free signup to get started.
+And if you don’t yet have an Adobe ID, then it’s just six fields to fill out, and you’ll be on your way:

 Creative Cloud: Compare Free vs. Paid Memberships